 Brand Growth Consortium Completes Research Project Aimed at Understanding How to Target Advertising for Better Returns

-NEW YORK–June 13, 2018–Nielsen Catalina Solutions (NCS), the company that improves advertising performance for the CPG ecosystem, today announced a new playbook for CPG marketers that can identify which TV and digital media targets are expected to drive the highest dollar sales based on brand traits and creative effectiveness.
+NEW YORK–June 13, 2018–NCS, the company that improves advertising performance for the CPG ecosystem, today announced a new playbook for CPG marketers that can identify which TV and digital media targets are expected to drive the highest dollar sales based on brand traits and creative effectiveness.

 Advertisers have long been divided on the best approach to targeting, some focused on targeting buyers and others with a counter strategy of targeting non-buyers.
 NCS and the Ehrenberg-Bass Institute for Marketing Science have been the two primary researchers in this area.
 For the first time, in this project, the two organizations have come together with 50 CPG brands, five media companies and several respected industry institutions to explore the opposing strategies that marketers have been implementing.